THE ULTIMATE GUIDE FOR VISITING LAKE MANYARA NATIONAL PARK

 Lake Manyara National Park lies between Lake Manyara and the Great Rift Valley in northern Tanzania.
 It sits just 126 km from Arusha, a city that serves as a gateway to many of the country's finest safari destinations and is reachable from there in a little over 90 minutes.

-Because of its location, Lake Manyara National Park is often paired with visits to the Serengeti and the Ngorongoro Crater as part of a wider safari around Tanzania.
+Because of its inclusion within the legendary Northern Circuit route, Lake Manyara National Park is often paired with visits to the Serengeti, Tarangire and the Ngorongoro Crater as part of a wider safari around Tanzania.

-The distance from Lake Manyara to Serengeti National Park is around 200 km and the park sits roughly 75 km from the Ngorongoro Crater.
+Lake Manyara to Serengeti National Park is 200 km

 Lake Manyara National Park / Google Maps